Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Introduction

 Based on this positive result, we go further and generalize our approach beyond 1-antlers.
 For a 1-antler~$(\head, \antler)$ in~$G$, the set of~$|\head|$ vertex-disjoint cycles in~$G[\head \cup \antler]$ forms a very simple certificate that any feedback vertex set of~$G$ contains at least~$|\head|$ vertices from~$\head \cup \antler$.
 We can generalize our approach to identify part of an optimal solution, by allowing more complex certificates of optimality.
 The following interpretation of a 1-antler is the basis of the generalization: for a 1-antler~$(\head, \antler)$ in~$G$, there is a subgraph~$G'$ of~$G[\head \cup \antler]$ (formed by the~$|\head|$ vertex-disjoint cycles) such that~$V(G') \supseteq \head$ and~$\head$ is an optimal feedback vertex set of~$G'$; and furthermore this subgraph~$G'$ is simple because all its connected components, being cycles, have a feedback vertex set of size~$1$.
-For an arbitrary integer~$z$, we therefore define a $z$-antler in an undirected multigraph graph~$G$ as a pair of disjoint vertex sets~$(\head, \antler)$ such that (i)~any minimum feedback vertex set in~$G$ contains at least~$|\head|$ vertices from~$\head \cup \antler$, as witnessed by the fact that~$G[\head \cup \antler]$ has a subgraph~$G'$ for which~$\head$ is an optimal feedback vertex set and with each component of~$G'$ having a feedback vertex set of size at most~$z$; and~(ii) the graph~$G[\antler]$ is acyclic, with each tree~$T$ of the forest~$G[\antler]$ connected to the remainder~$V(G) \setminus (\head \cup \antler)$ by at most one edge.
-(So condition~(ii) is not changed compared to a 1-antler.)
+For an arbitrary integer~$z$, we therefore define a $z$-antler in a multigraph~$G$ as a pair of disjoint vertex sets~$(\head, \antler)$ such that: \begin{enumerate} \item the graph~$G[\head \cup \antler]$ has a subgraph~$G'$ for which~$\head$ is an optimal feedback vertex set and with each component of~$G'$ having a feedback vertex set of size at most~$z$ (this certifies that any minimum feedback vertex set in~$G$ contains at least~$|\head|$ vertices from~$\head \cup \antler$); and \item the graph~$G[\antler]$ is acyclic, with each tree~$T$ of the forest~$G[\antler]$ connected to the remainder~$V(G) \setminus (\head \cup \antler)$ by at most one edge.
+This second condition is not changed compared to a 1-antler. \end{enumerate}

+See \cref{fig:antler:3-antler} for an example of a $3$-antler of width~$5$.
 Our main result is the following.

-\begin{theorem} There is an algorithm that runs in~$2^{\Oh(k^5 z^2)} \cdot n^{\Oh(z)}$ time that, given an undirected multigraph~$G$ on~$n$ vertices and integers~$k \geq z \geq 0$, either correctly determines that~$G$ does not admit a non-empty $z$-antler of width at most~$k$, or outputs a set~$S$ of at least~$k$ vertices such that there exists an optimal feedback vertex set in~$G$ containing all vertices of~$S$. \end{theorem}
+\begin{theorem} There is an algorithm that runs in~$2^{\Oh(k^5 z^2)} \cdot n^{\Oh(z)}$ time that, given an undirected multigraph~$G$ on~$n$ vertices and integers~$k \geq z \geq 0$, either correctly determines that~$G$ does not admit a non-empty $z$-antler of width~$k$, or outputs a set~$S$ of at least~$k$ vertices such that there exists an optimal feedback vertex set in~$G$ containing all vertices of~$S$. \end{theorem}

 In fact, we prove a slightly stronger statement.
 If a graph~$G$ can be reduced to a graph~$G'$ by iteratively removing~$z$-antlers, each of width at most~$k$, and the sum of the widths of this sequence of antlers is~$t$, then we can find in time~$f(k,z) \cdot n^{\Oh(z)}$ a subset of at least~$t$ vertices of~$G$ that belong to an optimal feedback vertex set.
 This implies that if a complete solution to \textsc{Feedback Vertex Set} can be assembled by iteratively combining $\Oh(1)$-antlers of width at most~$k$, then the entire solution can be found in time~$f'(k) \cdot n^{\Oh(1)}$.
 Hence our work uncovers a new parameterization in terms of the complexity of the solution structure, rather than its size, in which \textsc{Feedback Vertex Set} is fixed-parameter tractable.